stackhpc/waldur-fluxcd-gitops-demo/README.md

 This repository demonstrates how to deploy Waldur on top of a GitOps-managed Kubernetes cluster running on OpenStack.

 The tooling is based on the [capi-helm-fluxcd-config](https://github.com/stackhpc/capi-helm-fluxcd-config) repository as a template for GitOps-based Kubernetes clusters.
-See the base repo's README.md for a general introduction.
+See the base repo's README for a general introduction.

-This downstream repo adds some additional configuration for deploying an instance of Waldur on the provisioned cluster.
-This includes the required FluxCD Helm configuration for installing the [Waldur Helm Chart](https://artifacthub.io/packages/helm/waldur-charts/waldur) as well as some example Helm values for customising the Waldur installation (see `components/waldur`).
+This downstream repo adds some additional configuration for deploying an instance of Waldur on the provisioned cluster, which includes the required FluxCD Helm configuration for installing the [Waldur Helm Chart](https://artifacthub.io/packages/helm/waldur-charts/waldur) as well as some example Helm values for customising the Waldur installation (see `components/waldur`).